All posts

 Buy a separate domain.
 Add SPF, DKIM, DMARC.
 Warm one mailbox for two to three weeks.
 Verify inbox placement.
 Total cost: ~$30 in domain and a couple hundred a month in sending infrastructure.
 Total time before you should send cold: about 21 days.

-Track your conversations, not your metrics
+Track conversations, not metrics

 When the math flips to volume